-Whether through accident or design, this enigmatic and turbulent period in the nation’s history has been largely overlooked by historians and cultural commentators.
-For the first time, Hands Off Wales addressed the events which for too long have been met with analytical indifference.
+Whether through accident or design, this enigmatic and turbulent period in the nation’s history had been largely overlooked by historians and cultural commentators.
+For the first time, Hands Off Wales addressed the events which, for too long, were met with analytical indifference.
 The importance of the subject, its illegality, and the myths which encompass much of the detail, demand that the topic is closely examined; while full attention to the motives and thinking of those routinely dismissed by contemporaries and historians as ‘terrorists’ is paid.
 This, many believe, is the definitive work; and as such, it gets as close to the ‘truth’ as anything previously compiled.

 John Jenkins: The Reluctant Revolutionary?